StuntsPT/bp2023/docs/classes/class06.md

 ### The Null hypothesis

-"The variables' relative porportions are independent" <!-- .element: class="fragment" data-fragment-index="1" -->
+"The variables' relative proportions are independent" <!-- .element: class="fragment" data-fragment-index="1" -->

 ---

 ### What about 'small' samples?

 * When the sample size is small, the Chi² test can be inaccurate
-* In these cases an exact test should be employed <!-- .element: class="fragment" data-fragment-index="1" -->
+* In these cases an exact test should be employed<!-- .element: class="fragment" data-fragment-index="1" -->
-	* Can be used with small samples <!-- .element: class="fragment" data-fragment-index="2" -->
+  * Can be used with small samples<!-- .element: class="fragment" data-fragment-index="2" -->
-	* Is computationally intensive <!-- .element: class="fragment" data-fragment-index="3" -->
+  * Is computationally intensive<!-- .element: class="fragment" data-fragment-index="3" -->
-	* Fischer's exact test of independence <!-- .element: class="fragment" data-fragment-index="4" -->
+  * Fischer's exact test of independence<!-- .element: class="fragment" data-fragment-index="4" -->

 ---

 ### Fisher's exact test

 * Consider the following situation:
   * Plants in a garden are watered in different intervals
   * Daily, Weekly, Monthly and Quarterly <!-- .element: class="fragment" data-fragment-index="1" -->
   * After a year, the plants' survival rate is measured <!-- .element: class="fragment" data-fragment-index="2" -->
   * Does the watering frequency make a difference for these plants?  <!-- .element: class="fragment" data-fragment-index="3" -->

 <table>
 <tr><td>Frequency</td><td>Dead</td><td>Alive</td></tr>